OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-16-ICMS/index.md

 related projects such as, for example, Jupyter notebooks kernels for mathematical software systems, and their applications in research, training and teaching.

-# Preliminary programme
+# Programme

-The list of activities suggested for the workshop could be found [here](programme).
+The tentative programme of the workshop could be found [here](programme).
+It's possible that there will be some minor changes in the order of activities.

-We plan to hold presentations and tutorials during morning sessions, and coding and documentation sprints during afternoon sessions.
-The schedule of the morning sessions will be determined prior to the workshop.
+We will hold presentations and tutorials during morning sessions, and concurrent coding and documentation sprints during afternoon sessions (except swapping them places on Thursday).
 Actitivies that will take place in the afternoons and their schedule will be decided at the beginning of the workshop dependently on how many people will sign up to the proposed coding and documentation sprints.
+At the end of each day we will hear brief reports from group activities.

 # Registration